It’s impossible to burp your baby when he’s asleep, right? Wrong! Learn exactly how to burp a sleeping baby using these effective techniques.

 - Bounce slowly on a yoga ball.

-- Use your arms to slowly rock him in your arms.
+- Use your arms to slowly rock him.

 - Sit and rock in a rocking chair.